XO-5

-XO-5 is a yellow dwarf main sequence star located approximately 910 light-years away from Earth in the Lynx constellation.
+XO-5, formally named Absolutno, is a likely binary star system, made up of a G-type dwarf and a red dwarf companion, located approximately 893 light-years away from Earth in the Lynx constellation.
 It has a magnitude of about 12 and cannot be seen with the naked eye but is visible through a small telescope.

-XO-5 has a suspected red dwarf companion with a temperature 3500 K, on a wide orbit.
+XO-5 has a suspected red dwarf companion with a temperature of 3500 K, on a wide orbit.
+A 2024 study also identified it as a very likely binary star, with 94% probability.

-Naming

-The star XO-5 is named Absolutno.
-The name was selected in the NameExoWorlds campaign by the Czech Republic, during the 100th anniversary of the IAU.
-Absolutno is a fictional miraculous substance in the sci-fi novel Továrna na absolutno (The Factory for the Absolute).
+The name Absolutno was selected in the NameExoWorlds campaign by the Czech Republic, during the 100th anniversary of the IAU.
+Absolutno is a fictional miraculous substance in the Czech sci-fi novel Továrna na absolutno (The Factory for the Absolute).

 Planetary system

 The exoplanet XO-5b was discovered by the XO Telescope using the transit method in 2008.
-This planet is classified as a hot jupiter.
+This planet is classified as a hot Jupiter.
 A search for transit timing variations caused by additional planets was negative.